X

 This post may contain affiliate links meaning if you buy from them, I will make a few pennies, at no cost to you.
 See disclosure here.

-• It’s skinny – It’s low in fat and calories but you’d never know it because it’s one of those great recipes that doesn’t sacrifice on flavor.
+• It’s Nice and Light – It’s low in fat and calories but you’d never know it because it’s one of those great recipes that doesn’t sacrifice flavor.

-• My favorite mixing bowls – they have a grippy bottom, which makes them hold still while you’re mixing.
+• Mixing Bowls – They have a grippy bottom, which makes them hold still while you’re mixing.

-• My favorite silicone spoons – I love using silicone spoons because they’re heat safe (when you need them to be) & they’re easy to clean.
+• Silicone Spoons – I love using silicone spoons because they’re heat-safe (when you need them to be) & they’re easy to clean.
 A wooden spoon will also work.

-• Baking dish – love that it has a lid for storing leftovers.
+• Baking Dish – I love that it has a lid for storing leftovers.

 • Angel Food Cake Mix – The “just add water” kind.
 I used Duncan Hines.